tyleryouk/00os-origin/1000xdev/documentation/front-end/testing-logging.md

 ```

 ### Error Tracking
-- Use error boundaries in React to catch component errors.
+- Use error boundaries in React to catch component errors
-- Implement global error handlers for unhandled promise rejections and uncaught exceptions.
+- Implement global error handlers for unhandled promise rejections and uncaught exceptions

 ---
 This document is updated as practices evolve.
-Remove or revise any section not directly relevant to the current cycle.